stephenkettley/age-calculator/README.md

-# age-calculator
+# Age Calulator (HTML/CSS/JS Project #3)
-An age calculator built using HTML, CSS and JS
+An age calculator built using HTML, CSS and JS.